Appointments with our Therapists may be booked online by using our Booking Calendar.

 Osteopathy is an extremely gentle form of treatment that is suitable for everyone including infants and elderly.

-In Canada, Osteopathic Manual Practitioners complete a rigorous 5-year program of clinical and academic study in osteopathic manipulation.
+In Canada, Osteopathic Manual Practitioners complete a rigorous program of clinical and academic study in osteopathic manipulation.
 They treat patients using manual techniques only.
 They do not use drugs, medication, surgery or other medical procedures.

 What can Osteopathy Help?